kryogenica/Crypto-market/README.md

 # Crypto-market
 <img src="ETH_values_examples.png" width="500">

-Script will pull historical data from gdax's API and put save into a CSV file locally to facilitate the exploration of this data.
+Script will pull historical data from gdax's API and save into a CSV file locally to facilitate the exploration of this data.
 The API limits the amount of data that one can pull per second.

 Exploring spikes in the change of price: